imperfectlink/VenetianBlindKit/docs/source/cord.rst

 Cord Resolution X
 ----

+The number of segments around the cord profile.

 |

 Cord Resolution Y
 ----

+The number of segments along the cord between each slat.

 |

 Ladder Top Scale
 ----

+Taper the top of the ladder to guide it into the headrail.

 |

 Ladder Top Offset Z
 ----

+Offset the top of the ladder into the hole in the headrail.
+This helps when changing the distance between the top slat and the headrail or to control overshoot.

 |

 Bottom Rail Profile
 ----

 |